avivace/dotfiles/README.md

 # dotfiles

+Here you can find a detailed guide to use the **i3 window manager** on the top of **KDE Plasma** desktop environment.
+Configuration files included.

+(And other dotfiles, scripts, workarounds and practises from my Debian systems)

-> *...and as always: If this eats your cat or starts a global thermonuclear war, you are on your own.*
+*...as always: If this eats your cat or starts a global thermonuclear war, you are on your own.*

 ![Screenshot](http://i.imgur.com/6IqZfah.png "General Screenshot")